 - 1 cup pumpkin puree

 - 1 cup sugar

-Preheat oven to 350 degrees.
-Spray a 12-cavity muffin pan with nonstick spray or you can use muffin papers.
+- Preheat oven to 350 degrees.
+Spray a 12-cup muffin pan with nonstick spray or you can use cupcake liners.

-Top with a heaping tablespoon of Nutella and swirl gently to cover entire surface, like you were putting on frosting and trying not to touch the pumpkin batter.
-I used a toothpick for spreading out to edges.
+- Top with a heaping tablespoon of Nutella and swirl gently to cover entire surface, trying not to mix it with the pumpkin batter.
+I used a toothpick for spreading it out to the edges.

-Bake 20-25 minutes or until toothpick inserted in muffin comes out clean.
-Try to avoid Nutella as it makes it difficult to see if the muffin is done.
-Mine actually took only 20 minutes to bake.
+- Bake for 20 to 25 minutes or until a toothpick inserted in a muffin comes out clean.
+Try to avoid the Nutella as it makes it difficult to see if the muffin is done.

-Allow to cool about 15-20 minutes then gently lift out with knife or fork.
-Cool completely on wire rack.
+- Allow the muffins to cool for about 15 to 20 minutes then gently lift them out with a knife or fork.
+Cool them completely on a wire rack.

 This post has been updated with new photos and step-by-step directions.
 It was first published on September 12, 2016.